 - Team from Resolution IT – 10 Olympic triathlons in seven days (1.5km swim, 40km cycle and 10km run each day)

-Event organisers and local endurance athletes, Philip Smith and Warren Mauger, will take on their biggest athletic challenge to date as they attempt 7 Ironman distance triathlons in 7 days as part of the event.
+Event organisers and local endurance athletes, Philip Smith and Warren Mauger, will take on their biggest athletic challenge to date as they attempt seven Ironman distance triathlons in seven days as part of the event.

-This will consist of a 2.4 mile swim in Havelet Bay, a 112 mile bike ride which will see the duo cycle up and down the west coast and to finish, a 26.2 mile marathon run which will cover four laps from Havelet to Vale Castle.
+This will consist of a 2.4 mile swim in Havelet Bay, a 112 mile bike ride (which will see the duo cycle up and down the west coast) and to finish, a 26.2 mile marathon run that will cover four laps from Havelet to Vale Castle.
 They will then repeat this route every day for the next six days, totalling 984.2 miles for the whole week.